General Competency in AI for Barristers

 3

-Your duties and responisbilities to clients
+Your duties and responsibilities to clients

 -